I’m a PhD student at UW-Madison working with Yuhang Zhao studying

 Making live video more accessible to blind users by crowdsourcing audio descriptions

-real-time playback.
+for real-time playback.
 Crowdsourced descriptions with 18 sighted community experts and

-with 9 blind participants.
+evaluated with 9 blind participants.

 Ru Wang, Zach Potter, Yun Ho, Daniel Killough, Linda Zeng, Sanbrita Mondal, Yuhang Zhao